First of all, my novels are in Spanish. I'm not (still) cheeky enough to dare to translate whole novels to English, sorry!

-You know that despite of how propaganda insists on it, the truth is that there's very little left to “discover” in this world.
-Very little or no margin for those with a wild, adventurous and traveler spirit; today a pirate doesn't even survive the virtual world wide web.
-I made my character to travel to outer space to save this situation, it wasn't my interest to write science fiction (it's worth emphasizing this, although my novels contain science fiction I wouldn't define them as such.)
+You know that despite of how much propaganda insists on it, the ugly truth is there's very little left to “discover” in this world.
+Very little or no margin for those with a wild, adventurous, traveler spirit; today a pirate doesn't even survive the virtual world wide web.
+I made my character to travel to outer space to save this situation so, although my novels contain science fiction, I wouldn't define them as science-fiction novels.
 You'll notice it and I'm not ashamed to admit it, my novels are full of cheap tricks, gags and winks to TV series and movies, I didn't put any effort in being creative, stories are there just to disguise ethical and philosophical problems as something enjoyable for the reader.
-Still, as it usually happens with science fiction, you'll find many things in my novels, things that genuinely were born from my imagination, that could make you think I'm some Nostradamus’ great-great-grandson.
-I'm going to mention now a couple of these “curious coincidences.”
+Still, as it usually happens with science fiction, you'll find in my novels many ideas genuinely born from my imagination that could make you think I'm some Nostradamus’ great-great-grandson.
+Now, I'm going to mention a couple of these “curious coincidences.”

 Another sub narrative, further on my novel, tells how one of those humans slaved in Star 22 manages to escape in an abandoned spaceship.
 After it takes off, the spaceship starts to lose power and hardly escapes the star gravity due to its fuel tank had holes made by an insect native from the star able to dissolve and digest plastic.
 And this is the second curious coincidence.
 Probably you heard about a recent discovery of worms able to eat plastic.